electrolux-oss/infrakitchen/README.md

     <a href="https://opensource.electrolux.one/infrakitchen/getting-started/quick-start/">Getting Started</a> | <a href="https://opensource.electrolux.one/infrakitchen/core-concepts/overview/">Core Concepts</a> | <a href="https://opensource.electrolux.one/infrakitchen/guides/platform-engineer-guide/">User Guides</a>
 </p>

+## What is InfraKitchen?

+InfraKitchen is an open source Developer Platform that brings Platform Engineering practices to infrastructure management.
+It enables platform teams to create and continuously maintain reusable infrastructure templates (the "golden path"), while empowering developers to provision and manage their own cloud resources.
+Developers can adopt new template versions as the platform team evolves best practices, ensuring infrastructure stays secure, compliant, and aligned with organizational standards.

 ![ik_template_demo](https://github.com/user-attachments/assets/195ed8d2-fc83-4412-96a8-4d4ac8836dad)

-## How to Use InfraKitchen in Your Organization

-InfraKitchen helps teams move beyond **infrastructure operational bottlenecks** by enabling a platform engineering approach.
-Using InfraKitchen is simple and flexible across different roles and workflows:
+InfraKitchen enables seamless collaboration across different roles throughout the infrastructure lifecycle:

-### 🧱 Platform Team (or SRE, DevOps team)
+### 🧱 Platform Team (or SRE, Infrastructure Team)

-The Platform Team's primary role shifts from fulfilling tickets to creating and maintaining the **core platform abstractions**:
+The Platform Team's primary role shifts from fulfilling tickets to creating and continuously evolving the **golden path**:

-* **Reusable templates:** Creating reusable, standardized templates for common needs like networks, databases, Kubernetes clusters, etc.
+* **Opinionated Infrastructure-as-Code templates:** Build standardized, versioned templates for common needs (networks, databases, Kubernetes clusters, etc.) that embed best practices and organizational standards.
-* **Define the "Golden Path":** Craft and maintain the approved, secure, and compliant **Infrastructure-as-Code templates**.
-These templates abstract away complexity, ensuring best practices are automatically applied for all developers.

-### 👩‍💻 Developers & Application Teams
+### 👩‍💻 Developers

-Developers are the main beneficiaries, gaining **autonomy and speed** for their service delivery:
+Developers are the main beneficiaries, gaining **autonomy and speed** for their infrastructure needs:

-* **Fully Self-Service Provisioning:** Use the platform to provision any cloud resources.
-This eliminates the need to file tickets and waiting for the infrastructure team, dramatically speeding up delivery from **weeks to minutes**.
-* **Minimal Expertise Required:** Leverage predefined templates that require very little input, removing the overhead of having to be an infrastructure expert to run applications.
-* **Choice of Interface:** InfraKitchen supports both the rapid, minimal-input **UI-driven** approach and the traditional **code-driven** Pull Request process for teams that prefer more control over their infrastructure.

-### 🚒 On-Call Engineers & Incident Responders

-The platform distributes operational ownership and simplifies incident response:

-* **Accountability:** The platform makes infrastructure more visible and understandable to developers and less technical roles, such as **Product Managers**, encouraging them to own more troubleshooting responsibilities.
-This accelerates initial incident identification and response time.
+* **Self-Service Provisioning:** Provision any cloud resources instantly in the UI or via Pull Request—no more infrastructure tickets.
+Adopt new golden path versions as the platform team releases improvements.
+* **Simplified Complexity:** Predefined templates abstract infrastructure details, enabling teams to provision and operate infrastructure without deep infrastructure expertise.

-## Highlights
+## Why InfraKitchen

-- Create your Terraform module once and apply it to any account
+- **Write once, apply everywhere:** Create infrastructure templates once and apply them consistently everywhere.
-- Control your infrastructure by logging and audit systems
-- Give the full picture of your infrastructure to your developers
-- Provide pre-configured, best-practice templates to accelerate development.
-- Reduce the risk of developer error and misconfigurations.
+- **Continuous improvement cycle:** Platform teams maintain and evolve templates; developers automatically benefit from improvements.
+- **Governance at scale:** Enforce infrastructure standards, security policies, and compliance rules centrally while enabling developer autonomy.
+- **Complete visibility:** Full audit trails show who provisioned what infrastructure, when changes were made, and why—essential for compliance and incident response.
+- **Eliminate infrastructure bottlenecks:** Reduce weeks-long provisioning cycles to minutes with self-service infrastructure, while platform teams retain control.

 ## Getting started